Fantasy (Earth, Wind & Fire song): Charts

+Certifications

 Black Box version

 In 1990, Italian group Black Box recorded a cover of "Fantasy" for their debut studio album, Dreamland (1990).
 Their version featured Martha Wash on lead vocals, but their music producers initially failed to credit her.
 It also contains a sample from the drum pattern of Grace Jones' rendition of "La Vie en rose" (1977).
 Black Box's version of the song charted at number five in the UK Singles Chart, number 16 in Germany, and number three in Australia.
+The accompanying music video was directed by Neil Thompson.
 In 2013, Australian music channel Max included Black Box' version of the song in their list of "1000 Greatest Songs of All Time".

 Critical reception

-In an retrospective review, Matthew Hocter from Albumism stated that the song is "sung to perfection" by Martha Wash, remarking that it "put the band into a different lane.
-Doing the original version immense justice".
-Upon the single release, Bill Coleman from Billboard named it one of the "highlights" from the album.
-Another editor, Larry Flick, described it as a "sleaze-speed house rendition" and an "ethereal remix emphasizing plush strings and Martha Wash's unmistakable voice."
+Upon the single release, Bill Coleman from Billboard magazine named it one of the "highlights" from the album.
+Another Billboard editor, Larry Flick, described it as a "sleaze-speed house rendition" and an "ethereal remix emphasizing plush strings and Martha Wash's unmistakable voice."
 Ernest Hardy from Cashbox also named the song a "standout" from the album.
 On the single review, Henderson and DeVaney said it is "an example of dance music as it should be—moving, inspired, richly expressive.
 A belter, the big-voiced Martha Wash brings a great deal of emotion, depth and soul to this inspired remake."

 The Daily Vault's Michael R. Smith felt that it "sounds like a television theme song that you can't get out of your head."
 Andrew Smith from Melody Maker called it a "nauseous version".
 Chris Heath from Smash Hits declared it as a "fairly faithful version" of Earth, Wind & Fire's disco classic.

-Music video

-The accompanying music video for "Fantasy" was directed by Neil Thompson.
+In a retrospective review, Matthew Hocter from Albumism stated that the song is "sung to perfection" by Martha Wash, remarking that it "put the band into a different lane.
+Doing the original version immense justice".